ludwigprager/CNCF-lab/ex4/README.md

 # Some Remarks to this exercise.
 - I found no proper example in the kubernetes docs that you can copy&paste for the rolling update scenario.
-- The 'type: RollingUpdate' can be omitted since it is the default.
+- The 'type: RollingUpdate' tag is omitted in the 'proposed solution' since it is the default.
 The complete strategy specification is
 ```
   strategy:
     type: RollingUpdate